CUTS RNA Biosensor for the Real-Time Detection of TDP-43 Loss-of-Function

 Abstract

-Given the mounting evidence implicating TDP-43 dysfunction in several neurodegenerative diseases, there is a pressing need to establish accessible tools to sense and quantify TDP-43 loss-of-function (LOF).
+Mounting evidence implicates TDP-43 dysfunction and the accumulation of pathological cryptic exons across multiple neurodegenerative diseases, underscoring the need for accessible tools to detect and quantify TDP-43 loss-of-function (LOF).
 These tools are crucial for assessing potential disease contributors and exploring therapeutic candidates in TDP-43 proteinopathies.
 Here, we develop a sensitive and accurate real-time sensor for TDP-43 LOF: the CUTS (CFTR UNC13A TDP-43 Loss-of-Function) system.
-This system combines previously reported cryptic exons regulated by TDP-43 with a reporter, enabling the tracking of TDP-43 LOF through live microscopy and RNA/protein-based assays.
-We demonstrate CUTS’ effectiveness in detecting LOF caused by TDP-43 mislocalization and RNA binding dysfunction, and pathological aggregation.
-Our results highlight the sensitivity and accuracy of the CUTS system in detecting and quantifying TDP-43 LOF, opening avenues to explore unknown TDP-43 interactions that regulate its function.
-In addition, by replacing the fluorescent tag in the CUTS system with the coding sequence for TDP-43, we show significant recovery of its function under TDP-43 LOF conditions, highlighting CUTS’ potential for self-regulating gene therapy applications.
-In summary, CUTS represents a versatile platform for evaluating TDP-43 LOF in real-time and advancing gene-replacement therapies in neurodegenerative diseases associated with TDP-43 dysfunction.
+This system combines UG-rich sequences and previously reported cryptic exons regulated by TDP-43 with a reporter, enabling the tracking of TDP-43 LOF through live microscopy and RNA/protein-based assays.
+We show that CUTS effectively detects TDP-43 loss of function arising from mislocalization, impaired RNA binding, and pathological aggregation.
+Our results show the sensitivity and accuracy of the CUTS system in detecting and quantifying TDP-43 LOF, opening avenues to explore unknown TDP-43 interactions that regulate its function.
+In addition, by replacing the fluorescent tag in the CUTS system with the coding sequence for TDP-43, we show significant recovery of its function under TDP-43 LOF conditions, highlighting the potential utility of CUTS for self-regulating gene therapy applications.
+In summary, CUTS represents a platform for evaluating TDP-43 LOF in real-time and gene-replacement therapies in neurodegenerative diseases associated with TDP-43 dysfunction.

 Highlights